 According to Art.
 14 para.
 4 of the Articles of Association, every shareholder entered in the share register with voting rights may have his shares represented by a person with written authorization from him who does not need to be a shareholder, or by the Independent Proxy.
 All the shares owned by a shareholder can only be represented by one person.

-The Articles of Association are available at www.sonova.com/en/investors/articlesassociation.
+The Articles of Association are available here.

 Independent Proxy and electronic voting